whipowill/quake-mod-scarlet/docs/README.md

 ## Integration Notes

-The process for hooking into Copper, for when I have to do it again.
+The process for hooking into Copper, for when I have to do it again:

 - Load Order
 - Definitions